waimea-Ben/200Assesment/docs/design.md

 - ### Accessible Design:
  Will need to ensure that the website is accessible to users with disabilities.
 This includes using alt text for images and designing with color contrast in mind.

-- ### Feedback and Support:
- Must have ways for users to provide feedback or get support if needed.
-This could include a contact form, live chat support, or a dedicated support email address.
-Promptly responding to inquiries helps build trust and credibility.

 -------------------------------------------------